isabelvalente/testautomationstation-blog/content/posts/easyallurereportsjavaframework.md

 If you're running your tests on GitHub Actions, you can add Allure to the workflow and even upload the generated HTML report as an artifact.

-Let me know in the comments if you want a step-by-step guide for that!

 ---